Murodjon000/shooter-game/Readme.md

 This is a simple endless runner.
 Enemies appear at the top of the canvas Some shoot you, some pass straight, some pursue you.
 You control your ship with keyboard **arrows** while you shoot with **space**.
 Just destroy as many enemies as you can before your you die.

-In the end, you can add your name to our Leader Board and check the high scores.
+In the end, you can add your name to our **Leaders Board** and check the high scores.**Leaders Board** only show top 5 scores if you beat all scores your score will be on top of other 4 scores.

 ## How to play